Simon Elias Bibri

 Bibri has earned all his Master’s degrees from different Swedish universities, namely Lund University, West University, Blekinge Institute of Technology, Malmö University, Stockholm University, and Mid Sweden University.

-Bibri's current areas of research work include smart sustainable cities; Ambient Intelligence (AmI), Ubiquitous Computing (UbiComp), the Internet of Things (IoT), and Sentient Computing (SenComp) as well as how these computing paradigms relate to urban sustainability, sustainability science, urbanization, and urban design and planning; and big data analytics and context–aware computing and the associated core enabling technologies, namely sensor technologies, data processing platforms, cloud computing infrastructures, middleware architectures, and wireless communication networks.
+Bibri's current areas of research work include smart sustainable cities; Ambient Intelligence (AmI), Ubiquitous Computing (UbiComp), the Internet of Things (IoT), and Sentient Computing (SenComp) as well as how these computing paradigms relate to urban sustainability, sustainability science, urbanization, and urban design and planning; and big data analytics and context–aware computing and the associated core enabling technologies, namely sensor technologies, data processing platforms, cloud and fog computing infrastructures, and wireless communication networks.

-ICT visions of pervasive computing
+ICT visions of ubiquitous computing

-Sustainable urban planning and development
+Sustainable urban development and planning

 Sustainable city models (eco–city, compact city, green urbanism, new urbanism, etc.)

-Sustainability transitions and socio–technical shifts
+Sustainability transitions and major socio–technical shifts

 Green innovation and knowledge–intensive entrepreneurship